nytimes/presidential-precinct-map-2024/README.md

 - `pct_dem_lead`: (votes_dem - votes_rep) / (votes_total), with four significant digits (e.g., -0.2134)
 - `official_boundary`: `true` if the precinct’s shape came from a file that was provided by the state or county, `false` if the precinct boundary was estimated (see caveats below)

+## How to open these files

-You can open the TopoJSON and GeoJSON files using software that can handle geographic data formats, such as [Mapshaper](https://mapshaper.org/), the [sf library in R](https://r-spatial.github.io/sf/), the [GeoPandas library in Python](https://geopandas.org/en/stable/), or [QGIS](https://www.qgis.org/).
+You can open the [TopoJSON](https://github.com/topojson/topojson) and GeoJSON files using software that can handle geographic data formats, such as [Mapshaper](https://mapshaper.org/), the [sf library in R](https://r-spatial.github.io/sf/), the [GeoPandas library in Python](https://geopandas.org/en/stable/), or [QGIS](https://www.qgis.org/).
+The TopoJSON and GeoJSON files we provide are broadly interchangeable, but the TopoJSON files are, on average, much smaller.

-You can open the CSV files using any software that can handle tabular data formats, such as the [tidyverse collection in R](https://www.tidyverse.org/), the [pandas library in Python](https://pandas.pydata.org/docs/), or [Excel](https://support.microsoft.com/en-us/excel).
+You can open the CSV files using software that can handle tabular data formats, such as the [tidyverse collection in R](https://www.tidyverse.org/), the [pandas library in Python](https://pandas.pydata.org/docs/), or [Excel](https://support.microsoft.com/en-us/excel).
 [Mapshaper](https://mapshaper.org/) also supports tabular data.

 ## Credits